 1. They’re a Fast/Low-Cost Way to Level-Up Your Resume

-For those who have the time and resources to dig deep into a topic, the traditional degree model has a lot to offer.
-However, when you want to bump up your skills fast, certifications are a great investment.
+For those who have the time and resources to dig deep into a field of study, the traditional degree has a lot to offer.
+However, when you want to bump up your skills fast, certifications are a great alternative.
 The average tuition for a master’s degree program is $60,000 to $80,000 while living expenses, books, and more can easily cost over $100,000.
 Certifications are vastly less expensive, especially if you can find a third party that will cover the cost for you.

-Another benefit is that you get into the meat and potatoes fast.
+Another benefit is that you get into the meat and potatoes of what you’re studying much more quickly.
 Certifications are hyper-focused on the skills you need, so there’s no Gen Eds to knock out.
+Labs and simulations will ensure that you get hands-on experience that employers are looking for.

 2. Certifications Validate the Skills You Need to Succeed